 Further information is available on our dementia pages.

 Improving your strength and balance through gentle exercise will improve your confidence and help to prevent falls.

 Staying Steady is an exercise course for older people who have had a fall or who feel unsteady on their feet.
 The aim of the classes is to improve your strength and balance, and also to help you feel more confident when you are out and about.

 Sessions are delivered by a Postural Stability Instructor who has completed specialist training to deliver Falls Prevention exercise classes.

-As part of health promotion and falls awareness, there is a short education / advice section with refreshments, which follows each exercise session.
+As part of the class sessions, there is a short education / advice section with refreshments.